 As noted earlier, Santa Cruz County is the fiscal agent.
-As required, Santa Cruz County adheres to 2 CFR 200 requirements, is fiscally monitored under the b.
-Equal opportunity; and

-Single Audit Act, the US Department of Labor, the State of Arizona Office of the Auditor's General and State of Arizona Department of Economic Security.
+As required, Santa Cruz County adheres to 2 CFR 200 requirements, is fiscally monitored under the Single Audit Act, the US Department of Labor, the State of Arizona Office of the Auditor's General and State of Arizona Department of Economic Security.